ravirahman/Secrets-API/README.md

 ### Brief Overview:
 - Upon account creation, the server generates a random encryption key and envelope-encrypts the key with the user's password.
 - Upon login, the server decrypts the envelope-encrypted encryption key with the user's password.
 It is then re-encrypted with a random password (stored in the database) and the server's secret.
 This server-decryptable form of the key is then  passed in the JSON Web Token so it can be used for subsequent operations during the same session.
-- Secrets can be created/updated/read/deleted using standard CURD operations.
+- Secrets can be created/updated/read/deleted using standard CURD operations
 - Upon logout, the random password is destroyed, so it is decrypt the encryption key and read user's data.

-## Building and Testing
+## Testing Considerations
+- Used Test Driven Development (TDD) to evaluate functionality
+- 45 Test cases are spread out across the [test](/test) directory to simulate the authentication flow and secret operations.
+- It includes tests for scenarios that should result in both successful and erroneous responses.

+## Getting Started
 ####Setup
 - `git checkout https://github.com/ravirahman/Secrets-API.git`
 - `cd Secrets-API`